 - Excessive Ambition (a form of intemperance): Excessive ambition leads students to leap ahead of their capacity without true mastery and integration (often out of pride), which ultimately slows down learning and leads to patchy, nonintegrated understanding.

 Please note that the pattern of a class is determined by the course instructor.
-Many of our teachers incorporate elements of the following pattern, but the embodiment of “liturgical learning” will vary from teacher to teacher and class to class.
+Many of our instructors incorporate elements of the following pattern, but the embodiment of “liturgical learning” will vary from instructor to instructor and class to class.

 - Welcome/Greeting: Students are greeted by beautiful image(s) and music, perhaps with an inspirational quotation or key question, which they are asked to contemplate for several minutes.

-- Grateful Acknowledgment: The students and the teacher express gratefulness for the art, one another, the opportunity to study some aspect of God’s creation, mind, nature, humanity, etc.
+- Grateful Acknowledgement: The students and the instructor express gratitude for the art, one another, and the opportunity to study some aspect of God’s creation, mind, nature, humanity, etc.

-- Confess What We Need: The students and the teacher confess a need for a disposition, a frame of mind, a virtue, a heart that seeks and calls out for wisdom, etc. A written confession may be read and/or prayer offered.
+- Confess What We Need: The students and the instructor confess a need for a disposition, a frame of mind, a virtue, a heart that seeks and calls out for wisdom, etc. A written confession may be read and/or a prayer offered.
 (Key Scripture: Proverbs 2:1–7).

-- Teach/Present/Discuss: The teacher leads a traditional lesson, ensuring that students are engaged and participating.
+- Teach/Present/Discuss: The instructor leads a traditional lesson, ensuring that students are engaged and participating.

-- Confess What We Know/Have Learned: The teacher leads a summary and review, sometimes taking the form of “creedal” confession that edifies.
+- Confess What We Know/Have Learned: The instructor leads a summary and review, sometimes taking the form of a “creedal” confession that edifies.

-- Expression of Thanksgiving: The teacher (or a mature student) leads the class in expressing gratitude to God, the teacher, and/or other students.
+- Expression of Thanksgiving: The instructor (or a mature student) leads the class in expressing gratitude to God, the instructor, and/or other students.

-- Benediction/Dismissal: The teacher gives a prepared benediction written by the teacher or from traditional sources.
+- Benediction/Dismissal: The instructor gives a prepared benediction written by the instructor or from traditional sources.

 - Processional: The students return to beautiful music and images.
 Students are free to leave immediately or remain for quiet contemplation.